Bacterial circadian rhythm

 Until the mid-1980s, it was thought that only eukaryotic cells had circadian rhythms.
 It is now known that cyanobacteria (a phylum of photosynthetic eubacteria) have well-documented circadian rhythms that meet all the criteria of bona fide circadian rhythms.
-In these bacteria, three key proteins whose structures have been determined can form a molecular clockwork that orchestrates global gene expression.
+In these bacteria, three key proteins whose structures have been determined, KaiA, KaiB, and KaiC can form a molecular clockwork that orchestrates global gene expression.
 This system enhances the fitness of cyanobacteria in rhythmic environments.

 History: are prokaryotes capable of circadian rhythmicity?

 Before the mid-1980s, it was believed that only eukaryotes had circadian systems.

 In 1985–6, several research groups discovered that cyanobacteria display daily rhythms of nitrogen fixation in both light/dark (LD) cycles and in constant light.
 The group of Huang and co-workers was the first to recognize clearly that the cyanobacterium Synechococcus sp.
 RF-1 was exhibiting circadian rhythms, and in a series of publications beginning in 1986 demonstrated all three of the salient characteristics of circadian rhythms described above in the same organism, the unicellular freshwater Synechococcus sp.
 RF-1.
 Another ground-breaking study was that of Sweeney and Borgese.

-Inspired by the research of the aforementioned pioneers, the cyanobacterium Synechococcus elongatus was genetically transformed with a luciferase reporter that allowed rhythmic gene expression to be assayed non-invasively as rhythmically "glowing" cells.
+Inspired by the research of the aforementioned pioneers, the collaborative group of Takao Kondo, Carl H. Johnson, Susan Golden, and Masahiro Ishiura genetically transformed the cyanobacterium Synechococcus elongatus with a luciferase reporter that allowed rhythmic gene expression to be assayed non-invasively as rhythmically "glowing" cells.
 This system allowed an exquisitely precise circadian rhythm of luminescence to be measured from cell populations and even from single cyanobacterial cells.
+The figure shows the daily oscillations in luminescence of many individual cyanobacterial colonies on a petri dish; note the synchrony of rhythmicity among the various colonies.